Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 USB via Flowbox, or network**

-Connecting directly to the device over the network
+Connecting directly to the devices over the network

 This option requires the Flow Retail Enterprise option, and with Flow Retail being hosted inside your own infrastructure.
 This option is only available for clients with a minimum of 100 stores.